-I am running a Provincial ProD workshop "Hands-on Science in the hybrid teaching format".
-Please see my workshops page for more information as it becomes available.
+I am running a Provincial ProD workshop "Interactive Inquiry-based Math in the Outdoors".
+Please see my workshops page for detailed information.

-I am also happy to send you hands-on science demonstration weblinks - there are many excellent science experiment videos online - I can give you ideas, or screen resource lists that you have.
+I am also happy to send you hands-on science demonstration weblinks - there are many excellent science experiment videos online - I can find you ideas, or screen resource lists that you have.
 No cost during the pandemic.

 |Activity link||curriculum connection||summary||materials|

 |Soda drink||chemistry K-5 and grade 7||make a soda drink with orange juice and baking soda, then try with other juices||OJ, baking soda, spoon, small cup, optional: other juices (e.g. apple, lemon juices)|

 |Buoyancy or floating challenge (#2)||chemistry K-3 and 7, physics K,2,6||add heavy objects to a piece of styrofoam, to try and make it float half way in a bowl of water (harder than it sounds!)||deep saucepan or tub, small pieces of styrofoam or foam, nails, paper clips, modelling clay, or other objects that can be stuck into the foam|

 |Paper airplane physics||physics K,2,4,6||build and test paper airplanes and understand flying forces and energy transfer||sheets of paper|

 |Flower colours||biology K-3 and grade 7, chemistry grades 2,3,7||collect flower petals, smash them to make petal dye (either with mortar and pestle or smash in a baggie), then add vinegar and baking soda and look for colour changes||flower petals especially blue and purple, mortar and pestle (or baggies), spoons, paint or ice cube tray, vinegar, baking soda, small cup|